 On the photo below is the view from the entrance from the balcony on the south side.
 The two windows of the hall are seen on the left side.

 Inside, is the Last Supper hall, seen below.
-The structure, in the form of a large rectangular arched room, dates back to the Crusaders times (12C).
+The structure, in the form of a large rectangular arched room, dates back to the Crusaders times (12th century).
 The was built over an earlier Byzantine building.

 Another view of the Holy place is seen below.
 The pilgrims are very excited – they dance, chant and pray.
 Some totally loose control, and the guards occasionally try to cool down the enthusiastic crowd.